clavance/serverless-blog/README.md

 ![](assets/1.png?raw=true)

 The user can then log in through Auth0:

 ![](assets/2.png?raw=true)

 With a third-party login, the user is directed to authorise Auth0 to access certain resources in their account:
 ![](assets/3.png?raw=true)

 Logging in for the first time, the user has no posts.
-The user cannot access the posts of other users.
+The user cannot access the posts of other users:
 ![](assets/4.png?raw=true)

 A user can make a new blog post and upload an image to the corresponding post.
   The date at which the post is made is also added.
 ![](assets/5.png?raw=true)

 For distributed tracing, AWS X-Ray has been enabled:
 ![](assets/6.png?raw=true)